“Whaddayouwannado?”

 So what is boredom, exactly, and why have we convinced ourselves so deeply that it’s a bad thing?
 And is it okay to get bored?
 (Spoiler: The answer is yes.)

-Perhaps our dismay about boredom stems from a fear of indecision, of having the world open up to us like a blank page, and we are now scared of what we can, and must, write.
+Perhaps our annoyance with boredom stems from a fear of indecision, like the world is a blank page, and we’re scared of what to write.
 Boredom puts us face to face with the emotions we’ve been putting off—it asks us to keep moving rather than sitting in our feelings.
 The fear can freeze us up, and we end up scrolling the Instagram explore page with no real purpose.

 Maybe we’re scared that boredom is a bad thing because we’re taught to value ourselves based on our productivity.
 “We have been told that our value is measured in how hard we work, and so we put in punishing hours trying to prove that we are valuable and worthwhile,” says Celeste Headlee, journalist and author of Do Nothing: How to Break Away from Overworking, Overdoing, and Underliving

 How, then, do we turn passive boredom into a helpful tool?
-The answer lies in examining boredom on a deeper level—both personally and structurally.
-We have to start by looking at the level of control we have.
+It all starts with looking at the level of control we have.

 “Boredom does not necessarily always come with a negative connotation,” assures Clarice Fangzhou Hassan, a licensed clinical social worker in New York.
 Hassan suggests starting by assessing the details of your boredom—are you feeling “stuck,” or are you in a hopeless situation?